SnowyMouse/invader/README.md

   -M --move <key> <pos>        Swap the selected structs with the structs at
                                the given index or "end" if the end of the array.
 The regions must not intersect.
+  -n --no-safeguards           Allow all tag data to be edited (proceed at your
+                               own risk)
   -N --new                     Create a new tag
   -o --output <file>           Output the tag to a different path rather than
                                overwriting it.